-The Program in Community Engagement (PCE) works to improve community and population health through promoting and facilitating community-relevant and engaged research.
-The program provides services to support and facilitate collaboration among community members, representatives of community organizations, community health care providers, and research scientists.
+The Program in Community-Engaged Research (PCER) works to improve community and population health through promoting and facilitating community-relevant and engaged research.
+The program provides services to support and facilitate collaboration among community members, representatives of community organizations, providers, investigators and research teams.
 Support includes:

 - Speakers Bureau

 Community-engaged research is a framework or approach for conducting research, not a methodology in and of itself.
-It is characterized by the principles that guide the research and the relationships between the community and scientists.
-Community-engaged research requires partnership development, ongoing cooperation and negotiation, and commitment to addressing local issues of concern, most often health.
+It requires partnership development, ongoing cooperation and negotiation, and commitment to addressing local issues of concern, most often health, among community members, representatives of community organizations, providers, and investigators and research teams.

 Community-Based Participatory Research (CBPR)